Your Business Card – Blah or BOLD?

+Back is the new front!
 The back of the card should be about you – yes, on the BACK – and should contain the usual info: business name, logo and tagline; your name, credentials and title; phone, email, website, mail, location.

 Add your photo if possible – seeing your face helps people know-like-trust you!
 It’s tricky to fit so much on one side of the card.
 Just keep playing around with the layout, making sure to leave enough white space for it to look clear and uncluttered.